VivienECE/Lightweight-Kubernetes-cluster-for-IoT-devices/README.md

-# Project_BDE
+# Technical Project lightweight Kubernetes cluster for IoT devices

-The objective of our project is the installation of k3s on Raspberry Pi and the deployment of a data application.
+The objective of our technical project is the installation of k3s on Raspberry Pi and the deployment of a data application.

 - Introduction
 - Installation
-- Deployement
+- Implementation Steps
 - Problems encountered

 ----